This Elisa test checks 96 common foods against the three main

 because, in some cases, IgG may not show up - if the immune reaction is

 in the mucosal tissues for example.
+IgA is the first antibody released,

 The Comprehensive Food Sensitivity Panel measures serum concentration